-“The Optical Dynamics progressive lens, produced with the Q-2100 Digital Lens System, provides consistent and strong optics for 99% of all patients coming in,” says Ken Usatch, who runs the optical shop at Westchester Medical in White Plains, NY.
-He is referring to the Optical Dynamics tabletop lens production system that he strongly recommended to the practice 11 years ago.
+“The Optical Dynamics progressive lens, produced with the Q-2100 Digital Lens System, provides consistent and strong optics for 99% of all patients.,” says Ken Usatch, who runs the optical shop at Westchester Medical in White Plains, NY.
+He is referring to the Optical Dynamics tabletop lens production system that he strongly recommended to the practice 15 years ago.

 “The industry has moved to expensive free-form lenses.
 I have seen the casting capabilities, and even in the beginning, Optical Dynamics offered lens-making that produced digital quality lenses that had strong wearability, and did what they were supposed to do,” Usatch remembered.